Department of Electrical and Computer Engineering

 Student chapters of the Institute of Electrical and Electronic Engineers (IEEE) and Eta Kappa Nu (the national honor society for electrical engineers) are active in the department.
 The Lyles College of Engineering, in addition, has chapters of Tau Beta Pi, the Society of Women Engineers, the Society of Hispanic Engineers, and the National Society of Black Engineers.

 The department participates in the Valley Industry Partnership Program which allows students to integrate planned industrial experiences into their academic programs.
 Students interested in this program should contact the chair of the Department of Electrical and Computer Engineering and the college's co-op coordinator.

 Students must complete mandatory advising with a faculty member at least once during each academic year.
-Students who fail to do so by the established deadline (usually around the end of April) will be prevented from participating in the STAR registration process prior to the start of classes.
+Students who fail to do so by the established deadline (usually around the end of April) will be prevented from participating in the registration process prior to the start of classes.